membraneframework/unifex/pages/creating_unifex_natives.md

 ### Types

-We support few of built in Elixir data types.
-Below there is list of examples, how specific type in `*.spec.exs` will be translated onto native side
+We support a few built-in Elixir data types.
+Below there is a list of examples, how specific type in `*.spec.exs` will be translated onto native side

 Elixir type | Native type
 --- | ---